The Compute Impact of Data Deduplication on Disk-Based Backup

 In order to avoid the compute-intensive deduplication “tax” during the backup window, ExaGrid writes straight to disk for the fastest possible backups, resulting in ingest rates that are the highest in the industry.
 In contrast, appliances that perform deduplication inline are slow because they deduplicate data through a single controller; therefore, they need to deploy software on backup media servers and database servers to offload some of the deduplication.
 Even with doing some of the processing on the production servers, these solutions still cannot come close to ExaGrid’s performance.
 In larger installations, ExaGrid is at least three times the speed of its closest competitor.

 Writing direct to disk allows ExaGrid to keep the most recent backups in both their deduplicated and original non-deduplicated form.
 The most recent non-deduplicated backups are kept in a “landing zone,” quickly accessible for the fastest restores, offsite tape copies, and VM boots.
 ExaGrid’s approach avoids the time-consuming data rehydration process and is five to ten times faster than solutions that only store deduplicated data.
 When booting a VM, backup software deduplication can take a few hours up to a full day, inline scale-up appliances can take hours, but ExaGrid takes just seconds to minutes because the most recent backups are readily available in their non-deduplicated form in the landing zone.
 Behind that, ExaGrid keeps weeks, months, and years of deduplicated data for long-term retention storage.
+ExaGrid hyper-converges the disk cache landing zone with independent appliance nodes with processor, memory, network ports, and repository storage in a scale-out architecture.

 It stands to reason that as the volume of backup data grows, so too does the amount of data to be deduplicated, and it follows that if additional compute is not added, the backup window will continue to grow indefinitely.
-However, ExaGrid is the only solution that uses a scale-out storage architecture, so instead of adding just storage behind a fixed resource controller, ExaGrid adds full appliances with all required resources – processor, memory, network ports, and storage – to a scale-out GRID.
+However, ExaGrid is the only solution that uses a hyper-converged scale-out storage architecture, so instead of adding just storage behind a fixed resource controller, ExaGrid adds full appliances with all required resources – processor, memory, network ports, and storage – to a scale-out system.
 Therefore, when data doubles, triples, quadruples, ExaGrid doubles, triples, quadruples all necessary resources, not just storage capacity.

 - highest storage efficiency